amitbcp/machine_learning_problems/hackathons/lunar_image_classification/README.md

 ## Solution Approach

-Three different approaches were tried for the challenge :
+Three different approaches which were tried for the challenge.

-1. Binary Image Classification
-2. Binary Image Classification with Data Augmentation
-3. Binary Image Classification with Transfer Learning

 The images were 480 X 720 which was resized to 480 X 480 to feed to the network.
-The iamge also had the following characteristics :
+The image also had the following characteristics :

 * Red Color Specified Sky
 * Green Color was mainly for Caters